fbpx

 After leaving the park the route became mistier and mistier until there was a wall of fog, which caused me to slow my speed down a fair bit.
 Traffic emerged out of the fog only at the last minute, and on a few occasions there were vehicles with zero working lights.
 These things certainly keep you on your toes!

 I continued along the R107 until I reached my first destination.
-The entranceway was easily recognisable despite the fog.
+The entranceway for this Japan-inspired park was easily recognisable, despite the thick fog.
 Welcome to Japan in Thailand!

 I parked up and entered the Japan-themed village, paying just 80 baht at the entrance.
 Once inside, I realised I would need to wait a little while for the morning sun to break through (for the best photos), so on a whim, I rented a Yukata Kimono.
 The entire experience of walking into the rental shop, picking out which Yukata to wear, and being led to the dressing and locker room area, was all rather brusk and hurried.
 I was helped into the Yukata and was given a pair of Geta traditional Japanese shoes, that were rather odd to walk in at first, but I got the hang of them.
 Hard to believe these were once regular attire in Japan!